-A new Institute of Health and Wellbeing will be built on the north of the site.
+The Clarice Pears Building will house the University's Institute of Health and Wellbeing.
 This will enable the relocation of staff from MRC / CSO Social and Public Health Sciences Unit at Renfield Street and staff at Gartnavel General Hospital to the Gilmorehill Campus.
-Expected completion date: late 2019
+Expected completion date: summer 2021

 Phase 1B: 2022 - 2026